 But before I get into that I feel that I should recap; some of you may remember that there had been published, some years ago, excerpts from my personal diary (check the archives).
-This was done without my consent and under the erroneous belief that I had somehow perished in either a fight with a gun wielding quadruple-amputee, or in a fire that – according to the intro to the published diary – consumed my “home, garden, and life-sized wax figures.”
+This was done without my consent and under the erroneous belief that I had somehow perished in either a fight with a gun-wielding quadruple-amputee, or in a fire that – according to the intro to the published diary – consumed my “home, garden, and life-sized wax figures.”

 Most of this is not true.
 There was no fire, I am not dead, and damn it all my wax figures are not life-sized (they’re 7/8th scale).
 The guy with the gun (street name: Nugget), well, that happened, but I was only maimed, not killed.
 Now – how the excerpts had come to be in a stranger’s hands has never been revealed to me, nor has the reason for the publication.
 I can only assume that some rival held a grudge.
-Consequently I had no one to sue, and was forced to confront the newspaper that published the excerpts with threat of legal action.
+Consequently, I had no one to sue and was forced to confront the newspaper that published the excerpts with threats of legal action.
 But who knew the Canton, Ohio Repository had access to such big-time lawyers?

 Anyway the point that I’m trying to get at is that while the story of my demise was untrue, I have to admit that the content of the diary was, in fact, written by me.

 The truth: Lizzy did take Sarah and run off to the Batu archipelago with Marcos, the pool-boy (not our pool-boy, someone else’s).
 This life-changing event set me on a downward spiral that manifested itself in many terrible ways, not least of which was the introduction of Prancercising® into my daily routine, and the week I spent in bed in the dark, sobbing and covered in sprouted Kamut.